psunthar/iitbreport/README.txt

 This uses IIT Bombay Report Class (iitbreport.cls) and an authoryear type citation (iitbauthyr.bst).
-It will also generate a cover page with the IITB logo and standard information.
+It will also generate a cover page with the IITB logo, copyright page, certificate, approval sheet, declaration, and acknowledgements in standard format.

 Seasoned LaTeX users may also find better ways to organise a report:

  * Creating macros for math symbols
  * Creating separate files for chapters
+ * Creating nomenclature
  * Partially compiling chapters
  * Visually appealing fonts for text and math (instead of the default Computer Modern TeX fonts)